Posted: November 28, 2022

 How do you know if it’s time for assisted living?
-Ask yourself the following questions about your loved one.
+Here are some questions to ask assisted living communities.
+Also, ask yourself the following questions about your loved one.
 “Yes” responses to any of these questions might meant that it’s time for a change.

 Cleaning your home, preparing meals, and taking a shower and getting dressed are essential activities of daily living (ADLs) that are second nature to most of us through our adult lives.
 But as we age, these tasks can become more challenging to perform.
 If you’ve noticed your older loved one is struggling with these essential life tasks, it may signal that it’s time for a new level of care.

 Loneliness and social isolation can impact people of all ages, but they are especially prevalent for many older adults.
 Often their social circles have diminished naturally or they can no longer drive, making socializing more challenging.
 Research shows that chronic loneliness can have a negative impact on a person’s memory, well-being, mental health, and even life expectancy.
 Stepping in and offering your loved one a solution in the form of assisted living can make a difference in their physical and emotional health.

 Remember that assisted living communities typically encourage family involvement.
 Make an effort to maintain a close relationship with your loved one by visiting regularly, participating in activities together, and staying updated on their care.
 This involvement can help alleviate guilt and ensure their well-being.